abatsakidis/PDFDeSecure/README.md

 ## 📄 License

-## MIT License © Anastasios Batsakidis
+## MIT License © Athanasios Batsakidis

     This tool is provided for educational and legal personal use only.
 Do not use it on documents you do not own or have rights to modify.